nima-abdpoor/design_pattern_implementing/README.md

 reach with make the constructor private and a public method (e.g: getInstance) that return the same Instance of that class if we made it before, if the Instance was null we store the new Instance in a private and static Singlton Object.

+# 6: Command Pattern :
+we want to encapsulate a command from the sender(Invoker) and a Receiver. with this scenario, we can send a bunch of commands to their receivers. with command pattern, we can implement do and undo for commands.